WavSpA: Wavelet Space Attention for Boosting Transformers' Long Sequence Learning Ability: Introduction

-We propose \method that facilitates the attention mechanism learning in a \emph{wavelet coefficient space}, as shown in Figure~\ref{fig:overview}(a).
-It requires only \emph{linear time complexity} and enjoys \emph{universal approximating power}.
-Specifically, we first apply \emph{forward} wavelet transform to project the input sequence to multi-resolution orthogonal wavelet bases, then conduct non-linearity (e.g., random feature kernel~\citep{rahimi2007randomkernel}) in the wavelet coefficient space, and finally, reconstruct the representation in input space via \emph{backward} wavelet transform.
-We name this general learning paradigm \paradigm, as shown in Figure~\ref{fig:overview}(b), it can be suited with attention approximation methods to boost their long-range understanding capabilities.
-We implement wavelet transform using Fast Wavelet Transform (FWT)~\citep{mallat1989theory} so both transform steps are linear in time.
-Intuitively, \paradigm operates on a local to global, coarse to fine-grained cascading structure.
-Compared with Fourier transform, wavelet transform is more efficient in time complexity and better captures local and positional information since the wavelet basis is localized in space with ranging granularity.
-For the non-linear transformation in the wavelet coefficient space, one can apply any non-linearities, while we suggest using attention approximation methods.
-A reason behind this is that since wavelet transformation is invertible and exact, \paradigm will be universal approximating when coupled with universal approximators as its non-linearity.
+In light of these developments, it is evident that attention learning in transformed sequence spaces holds significant promise for enhancing the effectiveness of Transformers' handling of long-range dependencies.
+We propose \underline{Wav}elet \underline{Sp}ace \underline{A}ttention (\paradigm) that facilitates attention learning in a learnable \emph{wavelet coefficient space}, as shown in Figure~\ref{fig:overview}(a).
+Specifically, we first apply \emph{forward} wavelet transform to project the input sequence to multi-resolution bases, then conduct attention (e.g., full attention~\cite{vaswani2017attention}, random feature kernel~\cite{rahimi2007randomkernel}) in the wavelet coefficient space, and finally, reconstruct the representation in input space via \emph{backward} wavelet transform.
+We implement the transform using Fast Wavelet Transform (FWT)~\cite{mallat1989theory} so both transform steps are linear in time, leading to a small overhead.

-We conduct extensive experiments on the Long Range Arena (LRA) benchmark and common code understanding tasks to empirically ablate and justify this method.
-Compared with a number of widely-used Transformer variants, \method with a linear time complexity can achieve competitive and even better performance.
-When combined with various representative attention approximation functions, \paradigm can boost their performance without incurring extra time complexities.
-This shows that learning in a wavelet coefficient space provides better long-range understanding capability over direct learning in the input space.
-Our ablation studies also support the use of the forward-backward schema and the superiority of wavelet transform over Fourier transform.
+Performing attention on a sequence in a wavelet-transformed space can offer several advantages.
+Firstly, it can enhance the representation of the input sequence by capturing relevant features and patterns.
+By applying the transformation, the sequence is mapped to a new space where certain characteristics might be easier to capture.
+Attention mechanisms can then be applied in this transformed space to effectively weigh these transformed features, leading to improved representation learning.
+Secondly, it can enable the attention mechanism to capture different types of relationships between the elements of the sequence, such as associative relationships.
+By operating in the transformed space, attention can effectively capture the underlying structure of the data and reason over it, leading to improved performance on long sequences.
+Finally, it is orthogonal to existing work that attempts to replace attention, hence can be combined with any Transformer design.

+Besides applying fixed wavelets, we further propose three ways to construct learnable wavelets: direct wavelet parameterization, orthogonal wavelet parameterization, and wavelet lifting.
+We give detailed explanations of the three schemes and discuss their individual advantages and drawbacks.